Academic Standards and Grading

 A student on academic probation may continue enrollment but must meet certain conditions set by the University and the appropriate academic unit.

-Failure to meet the terms of academic probation for two consecutive terms, or one term if the cumulative GPA is below 1.0, will result in last quarter probation.
+Failure to meet the terms of academic probation for two terms, or one term if the cumulative GPA is below 1.0, will result in last quarter probation.

 Last Quarter Probation